What's Eating Gilbert Grape: Plot

-Following the party, Bonnie climbs the stairs to her bedroom to sleep in her bed for the first time since her husband's suicide.
-Arnie later tries to wake her but discovers that she has died.
-With no way to remove her body from the second floor, the police make plans to return with a crane the next day.
-The family instinctively knows that there will be a crowd of people there to get a laugh, instead of paying their respects.
-Wanting to keep her death from becoming a mockery, the family removes the furniture and belongings from the house, and Gilbert sets the house ablaze with Bonnie still inside as a funeral pyre.
+Following the party, Bonnie climbs the stairs to her bedroom and sleeps in her bed for the first time since her husband's suicide.
+Arnie discovers her dead in the morning.
+Unable to remove her body, the police plan to return with a crane.
+To avoid a painful public spectacle, the family empties the house of their possessions, and Gilbert sets the house on fire, creating a funeral pyre for Bonnie.

-A year later, Amy gets a job managing a bakery in the Des Moines area, while Ellen looks forward to switching schools and living in a bigger city.
-Gilbert waits by the side of the road with Arnie, whose 19th birthday is now coming up, waiting for the tourist trailers to come by again.
-As part of the convoy, Becky arrives with her grandmother and picks them both up.
+A year later, Amy is managing a bakery in Des Moines and Ellen plans to switch schools and live in a bigger city.
+Gilbert and Arnie, about to turn nineteen, return to watch the tourist trailers come by.
+Becky and her grandmother stop to pick them up.
 Gilbert tells Arnie, "We can go anywhere."

 Production

-Filming for What's Eating Gilbert Grape began November 2, 1992, and concluded in late January 1993.
+Filming for What's Eating Gilbert Grape began on November 2, 1992, and concluded in late January 1993.
 It was shot in Texas, in various towns and cities; Austin and Pflugerville were primary locations, as well as Manor, where the water tower featured in the film was located.
+Corey Feldman has made claims that he was initially cast as Arnie, but was fired when Depp refused to work with him.
+These claims have never been substantiated.
 Christian Bale was up for the part of Arnie, but lost to DiCaprio.